sassoftware/viya4-iac-azure/README.md

 For details on the required variables and values,  see [Terraform Azure Authentication](./docs/user/TerraformAzureAuthentication.md)

-Example when using a Service Principal and running Terraform directly in your shell:
+#### Example 1:  using a Service Principal and running Terraform directly in your shell:

 ```bash
 # export needed IDs and Secrets